 Profanity: No profanity is allowed on or off the lanes.
 Individuals are subject to fees or ejection for such behavior.

-Alcohol/smoking/vapes etc: Use of alcohol, smoking/vaping or any illicit drug use is prohibited on or off the lanes.
+Alcohol/smoking/vapes etc.: Use of alcohol, smoking/vaping or any illicit drug use is prohibited on or off the lanes.
 Individuals are subject to fees or ejection of such behavior.

 Only bowlers, scorekeepers and tournament officials will be allowed in the bowling area.